IT

 You are a business communication expert.

-Conditions: Decline politely and clearly while preserving the relationship.
-Under 200 characters.
+Conditions: Decline politely and clearly while maintaining the relationship.
+Within 200 characters.

 You are a sales expert.

-Conditions: Send a natural reminder without applying pressure.
+Conditions: Remind them naturally without pressure.
 Within 3 sentences.

-Requirements: Sincere apology + resolution plan + commitment to prevent recurrence.
+Requirements: Sincere apology + solution + promise to prevent recurrence

 You are a project manager.

-Format: Bullet points + key metrics in table format.📄 Document Writing (5–8)
+Format: Bullet points + key metrics in table format

 #5.
 Proposal Draft

-You are a strategic planner with 10 years of experience.
+You are a planner with 10 years of experience.

 Audience: [Readers/decision-makers]

-Format: Background → Goals → Strategy → Timeline → Budget → Expected outcomes.
+Format: Write using the structure Background → Goals → Strategy → Timeline → Budget → Expected impact

 Input: [Paste meeting transcript/notes]

-Format: Attendees, discussion points, decisions, action items by owner, next meeting date.
+Format: Attendees, discussion points, decisions, action items by owner, next meeting schedule

 Summarize a long report into an Executive Summary for C-level executives.

-Conditions: 3 key insights, 2 recommendations, total under 200 characters.
+Conditions: 3 key insights, 2 recommendations, within 200 characters total

-Conditions: Clear and free of legal ambiguity.
+Conditions: Clear and without legal ambiguity.
 Based on Korean labor law.

-Structure: Purpose → Scope → Detailed rules → Exceptions → Consequences for violations.💡 Idea Generation (9–12)
+Structure: Purpose → Scope → Detailed rules → Exceptions → Actions in case of violation

 #9.
 Brainstorming